 Criticism of Kolb’s Experiential Learning Theory

-For instance, it has faced claims that the theory is too simple.
-While Kolb presented clearly defined stages, learning is rarely ever so ‘neat and tidy’ in real life.
-Instead of each stage feeding into the next stage, learners may sometimes need to return to previous stages.
+For instance, it has faced claims that it’s too simple.
+While Kolb presents clearly defined stages, learning is rarely ever so ‘neat and tidy’ in real life.
+Instead of a strictly linear progression from one stage to the next, the learning cycle might involve revisiting previous stages.

 In addition, Kolb’s model has faced criticism as it ignores some important aspects of learning.
-For instance, it doesn’t account for the various social and cultural contexts in which learning can occur and its implications.
+For instance, it doesn’t account for the various social and cultural contexts in which learning can occur and the impact this has on us.

 Despite this, there’s a reason for the theory’s popularity.
-The theory can be applied to various contexts successfully.
+The Experiential Learning Cycle is easy to understand and can be applied to various contexts successfully.
 Let’s explore three common use cases.

 Applications of Kolb’s Experiential Learning Theory